krlabs/Teleparser/README.md

 # Teleparser
-Easy and ordinary telegram groups parser
+Easy and ordinary Telegram groups parser.
+You can get JSON-list all subscribers of your own group.